 Demonstrating High-Throughput Micromanufacturing Technologies

-The shear response of the metal/ceramic interface is modeled using a Ti-TiN bi-crystal using MEAM potential.
+The shear response of the metal/ceramic interface is modeled in Molecular Dynamics (MD) using a Ti-TiN bilayer crystal system (top-left) with Modified Embedded Atom Method (MEAM) potential.

-The structure of the interface is studied, and the shear response is also considered by subjecting the bicrystal in to a pure shear loading.
+The structure of the interface is studied, and its response to shear loading is also considered by subjecting the bicrystal to a pure shear loading (top-left).

-Structure of the Misfit Dislocation Network (MDN) Depends on the Orientation of Ti
+It is demonstrated that the structure of the Misfit Dislocation Network (MDN) depends on the orientation of Ti in the crystal structure.

-DFT Calculations on Coherent Interfaces Provide Confidence to MD Predictions
+DFT Calculations on Coherent Interfaces Inform MD Predictions